rodneyshupe/Cookbook/Recipes/Entrees/Pork/CrispySlowRoastedPorkBelly.rst

    teaspoon salt.
 Place pork belly, skin side up, in 13 by 9-inch baking dish and refrigerate, uncovered, for at least 12 hours or up to 24 hours.
-2. Adjust oven rack to middle position and heat oven to 250 degrees.
+2. Adjust oven rack to middle position and heat oven to 250F.
    Transfer pork belly, skin side up, to lightly greased wire rack set in rimmed baking sheet.
-Roast pork belly until meat registers 195 degrees and paring knife inserted in meat meets little resistance, 3 to 3 1/2 hours, rotating sheet halfway through roasting.
+Roast pork belly until meat registers 195F and paring knife inserted in meat meets little resistance, 3 to 3 1/2 hours, rotating sheet halfway through roasting.
 3. Transfer pork belly, skin side up, to large plate.
 (Pork belly can be